Abbas II of Persia: Financial decline

-Khalifeh Soltan had found an adversary in the master of the hunt, Allahverdi Khan, an Armenian ghulam and the childhood friend of Abbas, who had rose quickly in the ranks of the bureaucracy, first becoming the master of the hunt and then, the qurchi-bashi in 1649.
-By the early 1650s, Allahverdi was the shah's absolute favourite, and he used his influence on the shah to endorse a grand vizier after Khalifeh Soltan died in 1654.
-By Allahverdi's endorsement, Abbas appointed Mohammad Beg, an Armenian by origin, and the intendant-general of the court.
+Khalifeh Soltan had found an adversary in the master of the hunt, Allahverdi Khan, an Armenian ghulam and the childhood friend of Abbas, who had risen quickly up the ranks of the bureaucracy, first becoming the master of the hunt and then, the qurchi-bashi in 1649.
+By the early 1650s, Allahverdi was the shah's favourite, and he used his influence over the shah to endorse a grand vizier after Khalifeh Soltan died in 1654.
+Thanks to Allahverdi's recommendation, Abbas appointed Mohammad Beg, an Armenian by origin, and the intendant-general of the court.
 Mohammad Beg's tenure saw an economic decline, mainly caused by Abbas' costly campaign to Kandahar and the scarcity of raw materials for the silk trade.
-Notwithstanding of his long-standing economical experience, Mohammd Beg could not come up with a solution to the immoderate outlay on the court and the expensive investment on the army, and put the state's income into further decline with enhancing centralisation, a process that could not be supported by New Julfa's trade network.
-Regarding the army, Mohammad Beg discontinued the position of sipahsalar to prevent salary he considered unnecessary and he eliminated the artillery department.
+Notwithstanding his long-standing economical experience, Mohammad Beg could not come up with a solution to the excessive expenditures by the court and the expensive investment on the army.
+He drove the state's income into a further decline by enhancing centralisation, a process that could not be supported by New Julfa's trade network.
+Regarding the army, Mohammad Beg discontinued the position of sipahsalar to prevent a salary cost he considered unnecessary and he eliminated the artillery department.
 Mohammad Beg also sought to sell the mansions Abbas had confiscated.
 According to Jean Chardin, the shah had more than 137 of these mansions in Isfahan alone.
-No one bought them, however, and Mohammad Beg's scheme failed.
-He also prohibited the usage of gold coins, to the point where the state was flooded with the silver coinage.
+However, no one bought them, so Mohammad Beg's scheme failed.
+He also prohibited the usage of gold coins to the point where the state was flooded with silver coinage.

 Perhaps the most imaginative and catastrophic of Mohammad Beg's measures was his plan to unlock and harness some of the realm's natural resources.
-He made an effort to mine deposits of precious metal in the vicinity of Isfahan, and he employed a self-styled French man named, Chapelle de Han, whose assistance proved to be little more than a fraud.
-He also opened coal mines, another fruitless attempt.
+He made an effort to mine deposits of precious metals in the vicinity of Isfahan, and he employed a self-styled French expert named, Chapelle de Han, whose proved to be a fraud.
+He also tried to expand coal mining, but this was another fruitless attempt.
 All of these failures, along with his nepotism towards his family, made Mohammad Beg a hated figure among the courtiers.
-Nonetheless, he survived his adversaries and went as far as getting a monopoly over state affairs, including access to the harem, from the shah.
-Abbas took to spending most of his time either in the inner palace or on hunting outings and drinking parties, while Mohammad Beg hid unpleasant news from him.
-Ultimately, Mohammad Beg fell from the shah's grace by the efforts of his initial supporter, Allahverdi Khan, who informed Abbas of Mohammad Beg's lies and deceiving.
-The shah, in turn, exiled him to Qom on 19 January 1661.
-Mohammad Beg's dismissal was widely seen as a loss by the Dutch East India Company who enjoyed exporting gold secretly through Iran's trade routs by bribing Mohammad Beg to keep it quiet.
+Nonetheless, despite his numerous adversaries, he survived and went as far as getting a monopoly over state affairs, including access to the harem, from the shah.
+Abbas took to spending most of his time either in the inner palace or hunting or drinking parties, while Mohammad Beg hid unpleasant news from him.
+Ultimately, Mohammad Beg fell from the shah's grace thanks to the efforts of his initial supporter, Allahverdi Khan, who informed Abbas of Mohammad Beg's lies and deceptions.
+The shah exiled Mohammad Beg to Qom on 19 January 1661.
+Mohammad Beg's dismissal was widely seen as a loss by the Dutch East India Company who enjoyed exporting gold secretly through Iran's trade routes by bribing Mohammad Beg to keep this activity quiet.